-In this craft filled workshop, students will make their own Hoplite shield.
-Students will learn about Hoplite armour and the important role the Hoplites played in Ancient Greek city states like Sparta where free citizens served as hoplites their entire lives.
+In this craft-filled workshop, students will handle and interpret original and replica artefacts of war such as ancient arrowheads, swords and helmets, and make their own Greek Hoplite warrior shield.
+Students will learn about Hoplite armour and the important role that Hoplites played in ancient Greek city states like Sparta, where free citizens served as hoplites their entire lives.
 Donning their armour, students will engage in a historical re-enactment of the Hoplite’s famous Phalanx military formation.

 Looking actively and closely at artefacts of war students explore:

-The nature of Homeric and aristocratic warfare as opposed to hoplite values.
+The nature of aristocratic and Homeric warfare as opposed to hoplite values

 War and trade at sea.

 This workshop links with the following Victorian Curriculum F-10 Learning Areas and Capabilities:

 Learning Areas: History, Visual Arts, Civics and Citizenship, English

 Capabilities: Critical and Creative Thinking, Ethical Capability, Intercultural Capability, Personal and Social Capability

 Ideal for: Grades 1 – 6